This post may contain affiliate links. Please read our disclosure policy.

 - It makes a great gift: Looking for a thoughtful and unique gift idea?
 Consider this homemade vanilla extract!
 Package it in a beautiful bottle with a nice label.
 Your loved ones will appreciate the special gift.

-📘 What is Vanilla Extract
+📘 What Is Vanilla Extract

 Vanilla extract is a natural flavoring that is made by macerating vanilla pods in a liquid.
 It is then used to flavor baked goods, drinks, cocktails, and more.
 Vanilla extract can be alcohol-based or sugar-based.